ajaykr2712/Dialy_DSA-100-days/Day_3.md

   - Counting Sort
   - Radix Sort
   - Bucket Sort
+       An Illustrative example on how T&S Complexity are being arranged for different sorting algorithms
     ![1_ipkeWQ_Lb0lbkhB8rigxTA](https://github.com/ajaykr2712/Dialy_DSA-100-days/assets/112938234/ce19276b-2783-4de6-81c0-7a843077779e)

 - 📌 Started to figure out the types of coding questions asked in interviews and competitive programming.